hardikp/fnlp/README.md

 # fnlp

-This repo contains scripts to gather finance specific text data and train NLP models using the text data.
+This repo contains scripts to train NLP models using the text data.

 ## Dependencies